puutaro/cmdclick/README.md

 ![範囲を選択_032](https://user-images.githubusercontent.com/55217593/199426265-5e62eea3-5a19-4129-9e66-c7f898328f20.png)

-It's a shellscript manager app from gui that have execution, edit, delete, and creat as feature.
+It's a shellscript manager app from gui that have execution, edit, delete, and create as feature.

 Pros
 ----